selendra/selendra.js/packages-evm/eth-rpc-adapter/README.md

 ### Custom RPCs
 These are EVM+ custom RPCs that only exist on Selendra
 - `eth_getEthGas`: calculate eth transaction gas params from substrate gas params.
-More details please refer [here](https://evmdocs.selendra.network/network/gas-parameters)]
-- `eth_getEthResources`: calculate eth transaction gas params from transaction details, params: [TransactionRequest](https://docs.ethers.io/v5/api/providers/types/#providers-TransactionRequest)
+- `eth_getEthResources`: calculate eth transaction gas params from transaction details
 - `net_indexer`: get subql indexer metadata
 - `net_cacheInfo`: get the cache info
 - `net_isSafeMode`: check if this RPC is running in safe mode